Michael Ruscio

 Research Interests

 I am a behavioral neuroendocrinologist interested in the neuroendocrine mechanisms associated with affiliative behaviors.
 I am interested in the degree to which certain social circumstances (living in isolation, with related individuals or with strangers) can be stressful or beneficial relative to the social or mating systems (monogamy vs. polygyny) of different species.
-I quantify a variety of different neuroendocrine mechanisms, including hormone receptors, neuropeptiderigic activity and neurogenesis.
+I quantify a variety of different neuroendocrine mechanisms, including hormone receptors, neuropeptidergic activity and neurogenesis.
 My research program regularly incorporates undergraduates through independent studies and bachelor's essays.

 Courses Taught